 The University Shield, rich in the symbolism of Franciscan heritage, projects the ideals and traditions of Alvernia.
-The apex on the lower portion of the shield represents Mount Alvernia, the place where Saint Francis of Assisi received the Stigmata, or Sacred Wounds, of Christ.
+The apex on the lower portion of the shield represents LaVerna, the mountain where Saint Francis of Assisi received the Stigmata, or Sacred Wounds, of Christ.
 This mystical favor is indicated by five drops of blood arranged in the form of a cross.

-The circular plate in the upper left of the shield bears the monogram of Christ-IHS.
-This is the popular symbol of Saint Bernardine of Siena, Champion of the Holy Name of Jesus, and titular patron of the Bernardine Sisters who sponsor Alvernia University.
+The circular plate in the upper left of the shield bears the monogram of the name of Jesus, IHS.
+This is the symbol popularized by Saint Bernardine of Siena, the titular patron of the Bernardine Franciscan Sisters who sponsor the university.

-In the upper right, the monogram of the Immaculate Heart of Mary, IHM, serves as a reminder of the Blessed Virgin, patroness of the Franciscan Order of which the Bernardines are a part.
-The crown, used as the crest of the shield, is taken from the coat of arms of Reading, Berkshire County, England, after which Reading, Pennsylvania, the location of Alvernia University, was named.
+In the upper right, the monogram of the Immaculate Heart of Mary, IHM, serves as a reminder of the Blessed Virgin, patroness of the Franciscan Order.
+The crown used as the crest of the shield is taken from the coat of arms of Reading, Berkshire County, England, after which the city of Reading, Pa., was named.

 The torches at either side of the shield represent the ideal of service in education to which the faculty of Alvernia University is dedicated.
-The University colors are maroon and gold.
-Maroon, a deep red color, represents charity to all, with which a loyal Alvernian should be imbued.
-Gold, the ancient symbol of royalty and strength represents courage to uphold truth, beauty, goodness and faith in God and country.
+The university colors are maroon and gold.
+Maroon, a deep red color, represents charity to all.
+Gold, the ancient symbol of royalty and strength, represents courage to uphold truth, beauty, goodness, and faith in God and country.

-Finally, the banner beneath the shield proclaims, in Latin, "I have done my part; may Christ teach you what is yours to do."
-These are the final words of Francis of Assisi to his brothers shortly before he died.
+Finally, the banner beneath the shield proclaims, in Latin, "May Christ teach you what is yours to do."
+These are the final words attributed to Francis of Assisi, spoken to his brothers shortly before he died.
 May they inspire all at Alvernia to fulfill this worthy mission.